Server Setup Guide

 How it Works (Simple, UI-Based)

-The app routes each title based on two things:
+To summarize: Klypp routes each media title based on two things:

 1. Type you can configure: Movies, KidsMovies, Television, KidsTelevision

-2. Whether that destination’s 4K checkbox is ON (4K path) or OFF (non-4K path)
+2. Whether that location’s 4K checkbox is ON (4K path) or OFF (non-4K path)

 There are no special names like “Kids4kMovies.”
 You simply enable a destination and choose if it’s for 4K or not.
 You can enable both a non-4K and a 4K path for the same type.